deniszh/cortex-tenant/README.md

     - tenant
     - other_tenant

-  # Whether to remove the tenant label from the request
+  # Whether to remove the tenant label from the request.
+  # Has no effect for Loki stream messages, they are kept as is.
   # env: CT_TENANT_LABEL_REMOVE
   label_remove: true

   # To which header to add the tenant ID
   # env: CT_TENANT_HEADER
   header: X-Scope-OrgID